1945

 The art of Zlotykamien, or these delicate, ephemeral forms, feels like the drawings a four-year-old might scrawl, as if each sketch were the only memory that remained of the family lost to the war.
 They hover between presence and absence, fragile traces of love and loss, like ghosts pressed onto paper, holding onto a world that vanished before he could fully know it.
 Each line trembles with the echo of what once was, and what can never return.

-Galerie Mathgoth
+Courtesy of Galerie Mathgoth

 1977